tx-pts-dai/terraform-kubernetes-downscaler/README.md

 Kube Downscaler allows you to scale down to 0 your workloads when you don't need them (out of office hours, weekends, etc...).

-Let's say that we want to downscale to 0 the `sample` Deployment from 1am to 5am every day.
+Let's say that we want to downscale to 0 the `sample` Deployment at 8pm and bring it back to original replicas at 5am every day.
 We could add the following annotation on the Deployment and the `kube-downscaler` will do the trick.

 ```yaml
 apiVersion: apps/v1